franklinyang/bst260-final-proj/index.md

 ### Postoperative Complications vs. Total Spending
 ![Nationwide Complications](/images/complications.png) ![MA Complications](/images/complications_ma.png)
 * All else being equal, a hospital in a state with a healthcare policy focus with an average IP spend per claim of $11,500 has a postoperative complications score 14.5% higher than a hospital that spends $2k per claim less (14.2% in non-healthcare policy focused states).
-* We noted that a states who have Medicare Expansion programs do not necessarily have better outcomes.
-This relationship is not causal -- because Medicare is a federally run program we can only infer that Medicare outcomes and spending are insensitive to state-level policy making differences; however, it's possible that accounting for regional socioeconomic/demographic differences may drive different insights.
+* We noted that a states who have Medicaid Expansion programs do not necessarily have better outcomes.
+This relationship is not causal -- because Medicaid is a federally run program we can only infer that Medicaid outcomes and spending are insensitive to state-level policy making differences; however, it's possible that accounting for regional socioeconomic/demographic differences may drive different insights.

 ### Hospital Staff Responsiveness vs. Total Spending
 ![Responsiveness by Emergency Y/N](/images/responsiveness_emergency.png) ![Responsiveness by Density](/images/responsiveness_density.png) ![MA Responsiveness](/images/responsiveness_ma.png)